All Episodes

 But for Cruz, and I asked her, so what's the recourse?

-She said Cruz has got to go out and start telling people that this is what's happened.
+She said, Cruz has got to go out and start telling people that this is what's happened.

 Well, I know that that's the instinctive thing to do, but actually think about that.

-Envision a press conference this afternoon or tomorrow, whatever, with Ted Cruz, detailing all of these things as a means of correcting the record, explaining who he really is.
+Envision a press conference this afternoon or tomorrow, whatever, with Ted Cruz detailing all of these things as a means of correcting the record, explaining who he really is.

-How how would it be perceived?
+How would it be perceived?

-So the candidate can't do it.
+And so the candidate can't do it.

 But there has to be a way to do it.